Kapi2910/kapi2910.github.io/index.md

 ---
 ## Namaste 🙏🏽

-I am a Ph.D student in the ECE Department at [University of California, Santa Barbara](https://ece.ucsb.edu).
-I am interested in creating robust communication frameworks for robots as well as utilising robots in enhancing communication networks.
+I am a second year PhD student in Electrical and Computer Engineering at University of California Santa Barbara, advised by [Prof. Yasamin Mostofi](https://web.ece.ucsb.edu/~ymostofi/).
+Currently, I research on crowd analytics using RF sensing.
 I obtained my Bachelor of Technology from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering.

 If you wish to chat with me, just drop me a mail.